Skip to content

 The cloud is often separated into three different models of service:

-These service models are further broken down into four different models of deployment:
+These service models are further broken down into three different models of deployment:

 Beyond the Traditional Models